 Watercolor painting is a wonderful creative hobby that can be enjoyed by anyone who has the desire to create.
 However, you’ll need to purchase a few essentials before getting hands-on, starting with a simple watercolor paint set!

-To help get you started, I’ve picked out the best watercolro sets you can buy, broken down into the best watercolor sets for beginners, then professional sets, and finally portable watercolor travel sets.
+To help get you started, I’ve picked out the best watercolro sets you can buy, broken down into the best watercolor sets for beginners, professional sets, and portable watercolor travel sets for your convenience!

-If you’re in a hurry, the best of each category is listed below, and they’ll all serve you well.
-I’ve also included links to several shops around the world, so you can save on shipping.
-Let’s get started!
+If you’re in a hurry, the best of each category is listed below, and they’ll all serve you well!

 Affiliate disclosure: Articles on Tiny Workshops may contain affiliate links.